ess-dmsc/kafka-to-nexus/documentation/status.md

 The message is a bit verbose but it can be seen that the issue in this case is that a file with the requested name already exists.

+A FAIL message indicates a general problem related to the command sent to the file-writer, for example: a file already existing or malformed JSON.
+An ERROR message represents a more specific problem related to the act of file-writing, for example: a Kafka topic not existing or not being able to reopen the NeXus file.

+Note: these messages can in theory arrive in any order and, also, be separated by other status messages.